Skip to content

 Client Story: Marco from Sydney’s Inner West

-"I thought my AC was cactus—no airflow, weird smell, and the tech said I might need a full replacement.
-I cleaned the coils with Viper EVAP+, swapped out the filter, and boom—back to full power.
-Saved me at least a grand."
+"I honestly thought my AC was completely cactus—it had absolutely no airflow, emitted a weird musty smell, and the tech said I might be up for a full replacement.
+I decided to clean the coils thoroughly with Viper EVAP+, swapped out the dirty filter, and boom—back to full, freezing power.
+It easily saved me at least a grand."

-Before you call a repair tech or fork out for a new unit, give your system the clean it deserves.
+Before you desperately call a repair tech or fork out thousands for a brand new unit, give your system the deep, restorative clean it truly deserves.

-• ✔️ Extend the life of your system
+• ✔️ Significantly extend the operational life of your system

 👉 Shop our full Viper Coil Cleaner range now – Fast delivery Australia-wide.

-A: Yes!
-Just use a safe coil cleaner like Viper EVAP+.
-If you see leaks or frost, call a tradie.
+Yes!
+Just use a safe, DIY-friendly coil cleaner like Viper EVAP+.
+However, if you see refrigerant leaks or heavy frost, you must call a licensed tradie.

-A: Clean filters monthly, and deep clean coils every 6 months—more in humid or coastal areas.
+You should clean the filters monthly, and deep clean the coils every 6 months.
+You will need to do this more frequently if you live in highly humid or coastal areas.

-A: Mould or mildew on your coils.
-Use a foaming cleaner and run dry mode for 10 minutes after each use.
+A musty smell is almost always caused by mould or mildew growing directly on your coils.
+Use a foaming cleaner and run the unit on "dry mode" for 10 minutes after each use to prevent it returning.

 Compare products